aadulan/Y3S2_revision/computer_security/notes.md

 <h6> Routing IP Packets </h6>
 A host has an algorithm for routing packets from that host:

 - Packet is addressed to a machine on the same LAN, then packet is transmitted directly on LAN using ARP to determine mac address of dest machine.

 -  packet is address to a machine that is not on the LAN, packet is transmitted to a specially designated machine on LAN(gateway).

-ARP protocol is used to determine mac address of gateway
-A host typically stores a list of IP address of the machines on LAN and the ip address of the gateway.
+   ARP protocol is used to determine mac address of gateway A host typically stores a list of IP address of the machines on LAN and the ip address of the gateway.
   Once a packet has reached a gateway node, needs to be further routed to its final dest Gateways and other nodes that handle routing of packets on the internet are called routers.
-Typically connected to two of more LANSs and use internal data structures known as routing tables to work out the next router. data packet with dest t, a routing table lets the router determine which neighnour it should send the packet to.
+Typically connected to two of more LANSs and use internal data structures known as routing tables to work out the next router. data packet with dest , a routing table lets the router determine which neighnour it should send the packet to.
 Based on the numerical address,t, the routing protocol encodes the next hop from this router to each possible destination.
   There can be a misconfiguration in the routing tables that can cause a packet to travel forever.
 To stop this each IP packet is given (TTL - time-to-live) count by its scr.
 Known as a hop limit <= 255 hops and is decremented by each router that processes the packet.  if it =0 then packet is discared and error packet is sent to scr.

 <h6> The structure of the internet </h6>
 Routers are designed to be very fast.
-From each packet - it performs :
+From each packet it performs :
 - ***Drop*** : if packet is expired,it is dropped
 - ***Deliver*** : If the destination is a machine on one of the LANs to which the router is connected, then the packet is delivered to the destination.
 - ***Forward*** : If the destination of the packet does not belong to the LANs of the router, then the packet is forwarded to a neighboring router.

 2 protocols that determine how the next hops are encoded:

-- ***Open Shortest Path First (OSPF)*** : determines how packets are routed within an Autonomous system and is based on a policy that packets should travel along the shortest paths
+- ***Open Shortest Path First (OSPF)*** : packets are routed within an Autonomous system and is based on a policy that packets should travel along the shortest paths
-- ***Border Gateway Protocol (BGP)*** : etermines how packets are routed between autonomous systems (ASs) and it is based on policies dictated by contractual agreements between different ASs The routes established by BGP may not be shortest paths.
+- ***Border Gateway Protocol (BGP)*** : packets are routed between autonomous systems (ASs) and it is based on policies dictated by contractual agreements between different ASs The routes established by BGP may not be shortest paths.

 Difference between a router and a switch is that a switch handles forwarding of packets on a single network and uses learned associations to reduce use of broadcasting .
-Router can belong to many networks and use routing tables to determine how to forward packets, can aviod broadcast altogether.
+Router can belong to many networks and use routing tables to determine how to forward packets, can avoid broadcast altogether.

 Bits in IP packet have a stucture
 - fixed length header